Joseph-Alp/Chem-308-Portfolio/MasterTDSE.md

 We can dissect the animation into several section.
 The upper left diagram is the position basis of the wave function over a period of time, which takes the form of a sinusoid.

 If this was a stationary state, then the sinusoid function would rotate around the real and imaginary at a constant rate across the function.
 Had this been a non-stationary state, then the function rotate at different speeds.
-This is due to the fact that at different parts of the function, there are different *amounts of energy.*
+This is due to the fact that at different parts of the function, there are different *amounts of energy.* We can see this effect on the last animation of this section.

 The upper right diagram expresses the energy basis of the wave function overtime.
 If this is a stationary state, then there would only be one stick-and-ball rotating since there is only one energy present.
 If this is a non-stationary state, then there are multiple sticks-and-balls representing different energies, all rotating at different speeds.